A full review of the Dynamic Neural Retraining System (DNRS)

 Update: January 2022.
 My DNRS buddy (and a few other friends) and I are taking Dr. Cathleen King’s “Level 2: Primal Trust” mentorship course.

 You identify old patterns and take a deep dive into your core values (a process which you’re guided through) to carve the life you desire, while incorporating somatic practices and brain retraining.
-She also has her own signature attunements.
+She also has her own signature attunements, similar to visualizations.

-The Primal Trust mentorship is a 5 month program that meets every week (1 teaching class, 1 Q&A, repeat).
-It’s $24/week, billed monthly.
+The Level 2: Primal Trust Mentorship is a 6 month program that meets every week (1 teaching class, 1 Q&A, repeat).
 It’s both live over Zoom and recorded.
+Access to her entire portal is $24/week, billed monthly.

 People who sign up to the live version of Primal Trust by the deadline (she runs two live mentorships per year) get access to a study group with other participants.
 The study groups meet at other days of the week over Zoom (you chose the time slot you want and stick with the same group).

-I signed up to the live version, but usually just watch the class recordings (she uploads them the next day) in my own time.
+I signed up to the live version, but usually just watch the class recordings (she uploads them the next day) in my own time later that week.
 The classes can run long (1 hour and 45 minutes), and I prefer to move around every 40 minutes or so and do things on my own schedule.
-I am there for the weekly study groups and enjoy those.
+I am there for many of the weekly study groups and mostly enjoy those (who shows up for the group and who the group leader is can influence things).

-I’m loving the course so far.
-It’s not for the faint-hearted and is a lot of work.
-I don’t think I would have gotten as much value very beginning of my journey when I wasn’t ready.
-Also, since I have no longer have physical symptoms and am in a good place mentally, I don’t feel like it’s as personally transformative as I see it is for others.
-That said, I’m still getting a lot of value from it.
+But funnily enough, since I have no longer have physical symptoms and am in a good place mentally, I don’t feel like it’s as personally transformative as I see it is for others.
+That said, I’m still getting value from it.

-I have heard from several people who did her program(s) who reached major breakthroughs both personally/spiritually and physically.
+I have heard from several people who did her programs who reached major breakthroughs both personally/spiritually and physically.
+Everyone I spoke to who did her Level 1 (called Regulate, formerly called Creating Calm) seemed to get value it, even if they had a lot of experience.

 Lindsay Mitchell’s Vital-Side membership program